ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 # Authentication Services
 # 1. Single factor Authentication
 ## 1.1 Biometric Authentication
-**A. Authenticate the face of the Individual by comparing the match score of the photo against threshold**
+**A. Authenticate the face of the Individual by comparing the match score of the photo against the threshold**

-Upon receiving an authentication service request, the system authenticates the face of the Individual by comparing the match score of the photo against threshold as per the following steps:
+Upon receiving an authentication service request, the system authenticates the face of the Individual by comparing the match score of the photo against the threshold as per the following steps:

 1. The authentication service request should have the following parameters: id, Con, reqTime, txnId, MUA code, ver, MUA_Licensekey, MSA_license key, idType, pi, ad, fad, bio, Bio_Type, pin, otp, session key, HMAC Value, signature, otp, namePri, msPri= E/P, mtPri= 1 to 100, nameSec, msSec = E/P, mtSec= 1 to 100, addrPri, msPri= E/P, mtPri= 1 to 100, addrSec msSec= E/P, mtSec= 1 to 100, addrLine1, addrLine2, city, state, country, pc, phone, email, gender, dob, age, langPri, langSec, dCode, mId, Bios (bioType, attriType) and the match score(s)
 2. The biometric data is sent in [**Base-64 encoded format**](https://en.wikipedia.org/wiki/Base64)